gguillau/Data-Science-Portfolio/README.md

 ### Practicum by Yandex Projects:
 * Machine Learning
-    * [Gold Recovery Model](https://github.com/giova22i/Gold-Recovery-ML): Prepare a prototype of a machine learning model for Zyfra.
+    * [Gold Recovery Model](https://github.com/giova22i/Gold-Recovery-ML): Prepare a prototype of a machine learning model for Zyfra  to predict the amount of gold recovered from the gold ore for the purpose of optimizing production and eliminating unprofitable parameters.
 The company develops efficiency solutions for heavy industry.
-The model should predict the amount of gold recovered from gold ore.
     * [introML](https://github.com/giova22i/introML): Identify the right plan for each subscriber based on their behavior, using the historical data available from Telecom Company Plans.
 Build machine learning model with highest accuracy.
     * [Bank Churn Analysis](https://github.com/giova22i/supervisedlearning): Creating a classification model to predict customer churn for a bank from an imbalanced dataset.
     * [Oil Well Model](https://github.com/giova22i/MLB): Build a Linear Regression model that will help to pick the region with the highest profit margin.
 Analyze potential profit and risks using the Bootstrapping technique.